-Flip Camcorders are the dominant players in the Shoot and Share Camcorder market.
-As mentioned in our comparative review of Flip Camcorders and Flash Camcorders in general, Flip has a tight grip in the Shoot & Share Camcorder segment with an array of products sporting a combination of distinct features (Hand Grip, Integrated LCD, Flip-out USB & Charging) and design compromises (fixed-focus lens, internal flash).
+Flip Camcorders were the dominant players in the Shoot and Share Camcorder market.
+As mentioned in our comparative review of Flip Camcorders and Flash Camcorders in general, Flip had a tight grip in the Shoot & Share Camcorder segment with an array of products sporting a combination of distinct features (Hand Grip, Integrated LCD, Flip-out USB & Charging) and design compromises (fixed-focus lens, internal flash).
 In course, a number of competitive products have mushroomed essentially duplicating a majority of the distinctive features of Flip.
+Cisco announced in April 2011 that they are killing of the Flip product-line just two years after acquiring the company for $590M.

 Shoot & Share HD Flash Camcorders have several advantages: